ZenthWolf/EvoSim/README.md

     1. Biome generates a set amount of food each generation.
     2. Beasts roam for up to 2 food - seek nearest food
     3. After all food is eaten, or a beast eats 2 food, they return to the border to "shelter"
-    4. Any beast that fails to eat at least 1 food or fails to reach shelter (the border) dies.
+    4. Any beast that fails to eat at least 1 food or fails to reach shelter (the border) in time dies.
     5. Each beast that eats 2 food adds a new beast to the next generation.

 Completed tasks: